Reducing the Risk of Groundwater Contamination by Improving Drinking Water Well Conditions

 You might want to move activities such as pesticide mixing, tank rinsing or gasoline storage farther from your well.
 You might want to upgrade wells, get rid of well pits, install caps or extend casings.

-Changing the location of other practices may prove expensive.
-(You can't move a livestock yard or a silo overnight.)
+Changing the location of other practices, such as a silo or livestock yard, may prove expensive.
 Until you can meet minimum-separation distance requirements, change the way you manage such structures to control contaminants.

 If your silo is too close to your well, for example, you may want to install a system for collecting any juices draining from freshly ensiled forage.
-You could install concrete curbs to direct livestock yard runoff away from the well.
-Short-term manure stacks are another example.
-They pose a risk of well contamination by bacteria or nitrates.
+You can install concrete curbs to direct livestock yard runoff away from the well.
+Short-term manure stacks are another example, posing a risk of well contamination by bacteria or nitrates.
 Place them on clay soil or, better yet, a concrete slab to reduce the chance of polluting your drinking water.
 Also, protect them from rain.

 Other management changes to consider include moving traffic areas and chemical or gasoline storage areas away from the well and upgrading or better managing your septic system.

 Backflow or backsiphoning from pesticide mixing tanks allows chemicals to flow back into the well through the hose.
 Use an anti-backflow device when filling pesticide sprayer tanks to prevent the chemical mixture from flowing back into the well and contaminating groundwater.
 You may find inexpensive anti-backflow devices for hoses that are used to fill farm sprayers from irrigation or spray-equipment suppliers.
 If you don't have such a device, keep the hose out of the tank when filling the pesticide sprayer.